 Office of the General Counsel: General Counsel.
 Other legal staff may be designated based on the nature of the ongoing legal needs of the office.

-Technical Staff: Technical Director and Deputy Technical Director.
+Office of the Technical Director: Technical Director and Deputy Technical Director.
 Other technical staff may be designated based on the nature of the emergency.